 The Council on Foundations, the national professional association serving grant making foundations, defines a community foundation as a 501(c)(3) tax-exempt, nonprofit, autonomous, publicly supported, non-sectarian philanthropic institution with a long-term goal of building permanent, named component funds established by many separate donors for the broad-based charitable benefit of the residents of a defined geographic area, typically no larger than a state.

-has an independent governing body broadly representative of its community.
+- has an independent governing body broadly representative of our community

-is a steward of charitable funds, investing and prudently managing funds and maintaining accurate financial records, and is accountable to its community and regularly disseminates information on its programs and finances.
+- is a steward of charitable funds, investing and prudently managing funds and maintaining accurate financial records, and is accountable to our community and regularly disseminates information on its programs and finances

-ensures that its financial resources are used solely in furtherance of its mission.
+- ensures that its financial resources are used solely in furtherance of our mission

 Community Foundations and Philanthropy